 Parallel Dual-Degree Program

 A unique parallel dual-degree program offered in cooperation with Illinois Institute of Technology allows the student to simultaneously take basic science and Integrated Curriculum courses at Elmhurst and engineering courses at IIT.
 Engineering courses are taken at the IIT campus in Chicago.
-Curricula in electrical engineering, computer engineering, mechanical engineering, aerospace engineering, civil engineering and architectural engineering are available.
+Curricula in electrical engineering, computer engineering, mechanical engineering, aerospace engineering, and civil engineering are available.

 Upon completion of the program, which normally takes five years, the student receives a bachelor’s degree in physics from Elmhurst and a B.S. degree in engineering from IIT.
 A student enrolled in this program can participate in student activities and use all available facilities at both institutions.
 A resident student may remain on campus at Elmhurst during the entire program.